flimflam-austin/hugo-cms-test/content/quick_reads/20200524-cdc-school-guidance-may-2020/index.md

       local laws and guidance.

-      CDC suggestions include disclaimers such as **“when practical” and “if feasible”** – we didn’t include these everywhere (redundancy!) but they’re used often.
+      CDC suggestions include disclaimers such as**“when practical” and “if feasible”** – we didn’t include these everywhere (redundancy!) but they’re used often.
     _key: 29cf47b5c04e
   - order: 2
+    useCheckmark: false
     body: >-
       ## Big Picture